Cristelknight999/Expanded-Ecosphere/README.md

 Quilt: Not Available yet.
 But the Fabric versions 3.1.7 and below should work fine the above versions maybe work with [Quilted Fabric API](https://www.curseforge.com/minecraft/mc-mods/qsl).
 It isn't tested.

 # Features WWOO 1.19+
 - Large Biomes!
+Because of some problems with world presets, you should not use the vanilla world presets.
+In the mod version you should definitely use the forceLargeBiomes option, found in the WWOO config.
-Select the world type large biomes in your world creation menu, or on a server set `level-type` to `LARGE_BIOMES`
+Old versions or datapack: (Select the world type large biomes in your world creation menu, or on a server set `level-type` to `LARGE_BIOMES`)

 ### Mod only
 - A config menu is available if you install [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config/files) and on fabric also [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu).